 \section{Abstract}

-We study the conditions under which simple relations between the inflaton couplings and CMB observables can be established.
-The crucial criterion is to avoid feedback effects during reheating, which tend to introduce a complicated dependence of the CMB observables on a large number of microphysical parameters that prohibits the derivation of meaningful constraints on any individual one of them.
-We find that the inflaton coupling can be ``measured" with cosmological data when the effective potential during reheating can be approximated by a parabola, and when the coupling constants are smaller than an upper bound that it determined by the ratios between the inflaton mass and the Planck mass or the scale of inflation.
-The power at which these ratios appear is determined by the power at which the inflaton appears in a given interaction term, and the value of the upper bound is largely independent of the type of produced particle.
-Our results show that next generation CMB observatories may be able to constrain the inflaton couplings for various types of interactions, providing an important clue to understand how a given model of inflation may be embedded into a more fundamental microphysical theory of nature.
+{We study the perspectives to extract information about the microphysical parameters that governed the reheating process after cosmic inflation from CMB data.
+We identify conditions under which the inflaton coupling to other fields can be constrained for a given model of inflation without having to specify the details of the particle physics theory within which this model is realised.
+This is possible when the effective potential during reheating is approximately parabolic, and when the coupling constants are smaller than an upper bound that is determined by the ratios between the inflaton mass and the Planck mass or the scale of inflation.
+We consider scalar, Yukawa, and axion-like interactions and estimate that these conditions can be fulfilled if the inflaton coupling is comparable to the electron Yukawa coupling or smaller, and if the inflaton mass is larger than $10^5$ GeV.
+Constraining the order of magnitude of the coupling constant requires measuring the scalar-to-tensor ratio at the level of $10^{-3}$, which is possible with future CMB observatories.
+Such a measurement would provide an important clue to understand how a given model of inflation may be embedded into a more fundamental theory of nature.}